offensive-packaging/documentation/sslyze/index.md

                          value such as 100 can be used to get a more accurate measure of how often session resumption succeeds or fails with the server.
+   --tlsv1_3             Test a server for TLS 1.3 support.
+   --sslv3               Test a server for SSL 3.0 support.
+   --tlsv1_2             Test a server for TLS 1.2 support.
    --compression         Test a server for TLS compression support, which can
                          be leveraged to perform a CRIME attack.
+   --sslv2               Test a server for SSL 2.0 support.
+   --early_data          Test a server for TLS 1.3 early data support.
+   --fallback            Test a server for the TLS_FALLBACK_SCSV mechanism to
+                         prevent downgrade attacks.
+   --certinfo            Retrieve and analyze a server's certificate(s) to
+                         verify its validity.
+   --certinfo_ca_file CERTINFO_CA_FILE
+                         To be used with --certinfo.
+Path to a file containing root certificates in PEM format that will be used to verify the validity of the server's certificate.
+   --reneg               Test a server for for insecure TLS renegotiation and
+                         client-initiated renegotiation.
+   --tlsv1               Test a server for TLS 1.0 support.
+   --elliptic_curves     Test a server for supported elliptic curves.
+   --tlsv1_1             Test a server for TLS 1.1 support.
  ```

  - - -